Timely news, information and advice concentrating on FHA, VA and USDA residential mortgage lending.

 Conventional loans require private mortgage insurance unless your down payment is high enough; FHA loans require a mortgage insurance premium.
 This is an area where the two are similar.

-FHA loans are also assumable with the participation of the lender.
+FHA loans are also assumable, with the lender’s participation.
 This means that a borrower can permit another person to “take over” the loan at some point if needed.

 The lender will need to qualify the person assuming the mortgage, but the original borrower is not restricted from seeking an FHA loan assumption if needed.